 - 3.11.2.1.
-Meet regularly to identify, discuss and organize around campus issues that impact the Lecturer constituency - 3.11.2.2.
-Develop new policy or make recommendations for revisions to existing policy related to Lecturer affairs. - 3.11.2.3.
-Advocate for the inclusion of the Lecturer constituency as part of the decision making and governance on campus. - 3.11.2.4.
-Organize the Senate caucus for Lecturer senators. - 3.11.2.5.
-Engage regularly with the Lecturer constituency.
+Meet regularly to identify, discuss and organize around campus issues that impact the Contingent Faculty constituency. - 3.11.2.2.
+Develop new policy or make recommendations for revisions to existing policy related to Contingent Faculty affairs. - 3.11.2.3.
+Advocate for the inclusion of the Contingent Faculty constituency as part of the decision making and governance on campus, including identifying and recommending Contingent Faculty for placement on senate and other campus committees.

-- 3.11.2.6.
-Perform other functions that may be required in service of the Lecturer constituency. - 3.11.2.7.
-Known topics that impact the Lecturer constituency include, but are not limited to: - Service and work completed outside of the scope of contracted teaching.
-Inclusion in department meetings, collaborations, and decision-making processes. - Training. - Lecturer planning and hiring at the university and departmental levels. - Collecting Lecturer feedback (e.g. surveys) for collaborative decision making, etc. - Perform a periodic assessment of Lecturer seats on Senate committees to ensure Lecturer interests are represented on key groups and regarding key issues. - Make recommendations to the Committee on Committees and Elections (CCE) and/or Senate leadership regarding Lecturer participation on Senate committees.
+- 3.11.2.4.
+Organize the Senate caucus for Contingent Faculty senators. - 3.11.2.5.
+Engage regularly with the Contingent Faculty constituency. - 3.11.2.6.
+Perform other functions that may be required in service of the Contingent Faculty constituency. - 3.11.2.7.
+Known topics that impact the Contingent Faculty constituency include, but are not limited to: - Service and work completed outside of the scope of contracted teaching.
+Inclusion in department meetings, collaborations, and decision-making processes. - Training. - Contingent Faculty planning and hiring at the university and departmental levels. - Collecting Contingent Faculty feedback (e.g. surveys) for collaborative decision making, etc. - Perform a periodic assessment of Contingent Faculty seats on Senate committees to ensure Contingent Faculty interests are represented on key groups and regarding key issues. - Make recommendations to the Committee on Committees and Elections (CCE) and/or Senate leadership regarding Contingent Faculty participation on Senate committees. - 3.11.3.

-3.11.3.
 The Chair (or designee) shall report the business of the committee to the Senate.